amoury/100DaysOfCloud/Journey/004/Readme.md

 **cordoning**

 `kubectl cordon NODE` - Mark node as unschedulable.
+It will not empty the node, it will just lock the node so that no new pod can be scheduled on this node.

+To remove **cordoning** we can use **uncordon**  - `kubectl uncordon NODE`.